jijimenezf/promptopia_ts/README.md

 In a next commit, I'll be trying to add unit testing

-Adding some basic unit testing [![coverage.png](https://i.postimg.cc/rsDjYVZY/coverage.png)](https://postimg.cc/y3z0DHHF)
+# Adding some basic unit testing

+[![coverage.png](https://i.postimg.cc/rsDjYVZY/coverage.png)](https://postimg.cc/y3z0DHHF)

+As you can see, coverage is not perfect and I am not running tests on /api routes.
+Coverage for pages and components is not so bad.